Enjoy work enjoy life

 The Council has various flexible working options that you may be able to request depending on the service delivery your job requires.
 See below some of the job profiles and working patterns on offer.

 This is usually available for employees working in office based jobs that work standard hours and allows you to choose your start and finish time, but still fulfill your work commitments.
 The Flexitime schemes allow employees some freedom to vary their daily working hours, although you will be expected to work your hours between certain times (core hours usually operate between 10am-4pm) depending on Service requirements.

-As long as you work between 50% and 150% of your normal working day and take a break of at least half an hour, you can make up or get back time later on.
-Depending on your service this allows you take off between one and two full days per four-week period using the hours accrued (subject to line manager approval).
+As long as you work between 50% and 150% of your normal working day and take a break of at least half an hour.
+You can build up to 20 hours credit or 10 hours credit to carry forward each four week period.
+Depending on your service this allows you to take off between one and two full days per four week period using the hours accrued subject to line manager approval.